ElBowSpace/MainDev/Milestone-1/Design.md

 ## ElbowSpace - Technology selection

 Selecting the correct technology is the first important technical decision on any project.
-ElbowSpace is a web service that can support both desktop and mobile web clients.
+ElbowSpace is a web service that will support both desktop and mobile web clients.
 The technology to be used should be optimized for rapid web development.

 ### Technology Alternatives